 - Finding customers for your business is not easy.
-And once you find them, there comes another challenge – Establishing and maintaining strong relationships with them.
+And once you find them, then comes another challenge – Establishing and maintaining strong relationships with them.

 - CRM software helps you centralize, optimize and streamline your communication.
 The better you know your customers, the stronger your relationships will be with them.